pt314/Minesweeper/README.md

 - Clear surrounding cells (Ctrl + click):
   Surrounding cells are only cleared if the starting cell has been previously cleared and the number of surrounding flags is equal to the number of surrounding mines.

+- Remove mine (Ctrl + Shift + click):
+  Removes a mine from a cell, and clears the cell and other surrounding cells.
+Does nothing if cell is not mined.

 Game timer
 ----------